CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Data encryption and upload with Sensitive Data encryption key (less then 1Gb)

 SD Connect allows you to encrypt and upload files directly from your web-browser.
-With the following workflow and choosing the default encryption options, the files will be automatically encrypted with SDS public encryption key.
-As this is a simplified workflow, it is designed to allow **easy and safe encryption and automated decryption only using SD Desktop for data analysis or other SD services**.
+With the following workflow and choosing the default encryption options, the files will be automatically encrypted with Sensitive Data services public encryption key.
+As this is a simplified workflow, it is designed to allow **easy and safe encryption and automated decryption only using SD Desktop for data analysis or other SD services components**.
 If you are interested in using your own encryption key pair or sharing the data with a collaborator, check [the following paragraph](./crypt4gh_client.md)

 To upload data to SD Connect it is sufficient to: